-The Small Business Owner’s Guide To Preventing Chargebacks (& 12 Tips For Fighting Chargebacks)
+The Small Business Guide To Preventing Chargebacks (& How To Fight Chargebacks When They Happen)

-This article will give you a thorough background on what chargebacks are, why they happen, and how to deal with them.
+This article will give you a thorough background on why chargebacks happen and how to deal with them.
 We’ll also discuss the many steps you can take to lessen the number of chargebacks you’ll incur when running your business.
-If you’re having trouble with your current merchant account provider, we recommend that you consider switching to one of our favorite credit card processing companies.
+Finally, if you’re having trouble with your current merchant account provider, we recommend that you consider switching to one of our favorite credit card processing companies.

 Table of Contents